wagiminator/ATtiny85-TinyDFPlayer/README.md

 The user interface utilizes three buttons, a wheel potentiometer and a [128x64 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+64+0.96+oled+new+4pin).
 An [ATtiny85](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf) microcontroller brings it all together.

 # Building Instructions
+## Calibrating ATtiny85's Internal Oscillator
+Error-free serial communication with the DFPlayer module requires precise timing.
+Usually the internal oscillator of the ATtiny85 used for this is sufficiently accurate (at least I haven't had any problems so far).
+However, the serial communication may not work due to an imprecise oscillator.
+It is therefore recommended to calibrate it manually.
+There are numerous instructions on how to do this on the [Internet](http://ernstc.dk/arduino/tinytuner.html).
+Alternatively, the [TinyCalibrator](https://github.com/wagiminator/ATtiny84-TinyCalibrator) can be used for this.

 ## Building the TinyDFPlayer
 Solder all of the components onto the circuit board.
 Connect a 3.7 V Li-Po battery and a 3 W / 4 Ohm speaker to the corresponding pin headers.